-As you can see by the little ⁺ in our proton example, if a neutral molecule loses an electron, # of protons > # electrons, so it becomes positively-charged (cationic) and if a neutral molecule gains an electron, # of protons < # of neutrons, so it becomes negatively-charged (anionic).
+As you can see by the little ⁺ in our proton example, if a neutral molecule loses an electron, the # of protons > # electrons, so it becomes positively-charged (cationic) and if a neutral molecule gains an electron, # of protons < # of neutrons, so it becomes negatively-charged (anionic).
 “Ionic” just refers to a charged thing and things usually don’t really want to be charged.
-So there’s this kind of compromise atoms have to make about getting that full outer shell vs becoming charged and what decision they make has to do with things like how close they are to full and how well they can handle the charge (for example, communal electron sharing through “resonance” aka “electron delocalization) like occurs in carboxylate ions as we’ll look at, helps)
+So there’s this kind of compromise atoms have to make with regards to getting that full outer shell vs becoming charged, and what decision they make has to do with things like how close they are to full and how well they can handle the charge (for example, communal electron sharing through “resonance” aka “electron delocalization) as occurs in the carboxylate ions we’ll look at, helps)

 If they do decide to go charged, they commonly also get “help” from other molecules – since opposite charges attract, cations are attracted to anions & vice versa – so even when Na (which has one electron it doesn’t want in a shell all to itself) gives up an electron to Cl (which just needs one to complete its shell) to give you Na⁺ & Cl⁻, those ions hang out together through an “ionic bond” which is really just a strong attraction – unlike covalent bonds (like those linking together amino acids) which involve electron sharing (i.e. orbitals unite!)

-Glutamic acid is the neutral form of Glu and, like aspartic acid (Asp, D), it’s capped off by a carboxylic acid group -(C=O)-OH (the difference between Glu & Asp is that Glu has a longer linker (2 methylene (CH₂) groups versus one).
-So Glu & Asp have a second carboxyl group (the first being in the generic backbone part but getting lost during peptide bond formation (amino acid letter linking).
+Glutamic acid is the neutral form of Glu and, like aspartic acid (Asp, D), it’s capped off by a carboxylic acid group -(C=O)-OH (the difference between Glu & Asp is that Glu has a longer linker (2 methylene (-CH₂) groups versus one).
+So Glu & Asp have a second carboxyl group (the first being in the generic backbone part which gets lost during peptide bond formation (amino acid letter linking).
 As the name “acid” implies, they’re willing to give up a proton – sometimes…

-Willingness to give up a proton (acid strength) is characterized by the pKa, which tells you the pH at which half of the thing will be protonated – above the pKa, there are fewer protons around, so the thing is more likely to deprotonate whereas below the pKa there are more protons around, so it’s likely to be protonated.
+Willingness to give up a proton (acid strength) is characterized by the pKa, which tells you the pH at which half of the thing will be protonated – above the pKa (more basic/alkaline conditions), there are fewer protons around, so the thing is more likely to deprotonate whereas below the pKa (more acidic conditions) there are more protons around, so it’s likely to be protonated.
 Protonation is reversible so the deprotonated form can “change its mind” – act as a base and take a proton – thus we can call the deprotonated form of an acid its “conjugate base” and, by comparing the pKa to the pH you can predict which form will dominate.

 Glutamate and aspartate are the conjugate base forms of glutamic acid & aspartic acid, respectively.
 It’s important to remember that context matters, so the pKa of free glutamic acid and free aspartic acid will be different than when they’re in proteins being influenced by their peers, but with their pKas of ~ 3.7 (Asp) & 4.3 (Glu), they tend to be in their deprotonated (-ate) forms at physiological (normal bodily) pH which is around 7.4.
 And, having lost a proton while keeping H’s electron, they now have more electrons than protons, so they’re negatively-charged (anionic).

 So, remove a proton from glutamic acid and you get glutamate.
-Stick a sodium ion with it so it’s +1 charge can balance out glutamate’s -1 charge and voila – you’ve got yourself the salt monosodium glutamate.
+Stick a sodium ion with it so the sodium ion’s +1 charge can balance out glutamate’s -1 charge and voila – you’ve got yourself the salt “MonoSodium Glutamate.”
 Which might just be one of the only molecules that can sound “scarier” in its abbreviated form than its full chemical name.

 After Rachel Carson’s “Silent Spring” came out, people started to worry more about chemical additives in their food.
 And then in 1968, a well-respected journal, the New England Journal of Medicine, published a letter from a doctor who’d eaten at Chinese restaurants, experienced some weird symptoms, and suggested that one cause could be MSG.
 That suggestion was enough to get other people to write in, newspapers to publish attention-drawing articles, and the whole myth to take off, aided by “cultural construction” – drawing on negative stereotypes of Asian countries as “dirty” and leading to the term “Chinese restaurant syndrome.”

-Oxidative deamination is catalyzed by glutamate dehydrogenase.
-As the “oxidative” part of the name suggests, this involves redox – the loss of electrons by one molecule (oxidation) and the gain of those electrons by another molecule (reduction) (remember OIL RIG – Oxidation is Loss (of electrons) & Reduction is Gain.
+Oxidative deamination is catalyzed (sped up) by an enzyme called glutamate dehydrogenase.
+As the “oxidative” part of the name suggests, this reaction involves redox – the loss of electrons by one molecule (oxidation) and the gain of those electrons by another molecule (reduction) (remember OIL RIG – Oxidation is Loss (of electrons) & Reduction is Gain.
 And check out this post:http://bit.ly/2R3vIPf for more).
-In this case, the giver is glutamate, which gets oxidized to α-ketoglutarate & and the taker is NAD or NADP, which gets reduced to NADH or NADPH.
+In this case, the giver is glutamate, which gets oxidized to α-ketoglutarate & and the taker is NAD⁺ or NADP⁺, which gets reduced to NADH or NADPH.

-The reaction is reversible and the NADP form is used in the making glutamate direction whereas the NAD form is used in the breaking glutamate direction.
-A cool thing about glutamate dehydrogenase is that, while it does not require ATP, it is regulated by it – when ATP levels are high, the cell knows it has plenty of energy so it can focus on building instead of breaking, so the glutamate-making direction is favored.
+The reaction is reversible and the NADP⁺ form is used in the making glutamate direction whereas the NAD⁺ form is used in the breaking glutamate direction.
+A cool thing about glutamate dehydrogenase is that, although it does not require ATP, it is regulated by it – when ATP levels are high, the cell knows it has plenty of energy so it can focus on building instead of breaking, so the glutamate-making direction is favored.
 But when ATP levels are low, breakdown is favored.